MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-format-pane.md

 - Global text size is missing for tables and matrixes.
 - Numeric input may not render input properly for overflowing text.
 - Red borders may appear around some controls when you first open the pane.
-- Scatter chart > category labels are missing a few properties.
+- Category labels for scatter charts are missing a few properties.
 - Some visuals, such as Azure maps, Esri maps, Power Automate, and decomposition tree, haven't been updated with subcategories yet.